Azure/azure-powershell/src/ConnectedMachine/docs/Update-AzConnectedPrivateLinkScopeTag.md

   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[ScopeName <String>]`: The name of the Azure Arc PrivateLinkScope resource.
   - `[SubscriptionId <String>]`: The ID of the target subscription.

+PRIVATELINKSCOPETAG <ITagsResource>: A container holding only the Tags for a resource, allowing the user to update the tags on a PrivateLinkScope instance.
+  - `[Tag <ITagsResourceTags>]`: Resource tags
+    - `[(Any) <String>]`: This indicates any property can be added to this object.

 ## RELATED LINKS